 Contributions are governed by HRS Chapter 88 and may be amended through legislation.
 The employer rate is set by statute based on the recommendations of the ERS actuary resulting from an experience study conducted every five years.
 Since July 1, 2005, the employer contribution rate is a fixed percentage of compensation, including the normal cost plus amounts required to pay for the unfunded actuarial accrued liabilities.
-The contribution rates for fiscal year 2016 were 25.00% for police officers and firefighters and 17.00% for all other employees.

-The HGIA's contribution requirement as of June 30, 2016 was approximately \$50,000.
-Measurement of assets and actuarial valuations are made for the ERS as a whole and are not separately computed for individual participating employers such as the HGIA.
+The contribution rate for fiscal year 2018 was 18.00%.
+The HGIA's contribution requirement as of June 30, 2018 was approximately \$72,000 and was paid entirely during the fiscal year ended June 30, 2018.

 The employer is required to make all contributions for noncontributory members.
-Contributory members hired prior to July 1, 2012 are required to contribute 7.8% of their salary, except for police officers and firefighters who are required to contribute 12.2% of their salary.
-Contributory members hired after June 30, 2012 are required to contribute 9.8% of their salary, except for police officers and firefighters who are required to contribute 14.2% of their salary.
+Contributory members hired prior to July 1, 2012 are required to contribute 7.8% of their salary.
+Contributory members hired after June 30, 2012 are required to contribute 9.8% of their salary.
 Hybrid members hired prior to July 1, 2012 are required to contribute 6.0% of their salary.
 Hybrid members hired after June 30, 2012 are required to contribute 8.0% of their salary.

-Measurement of the actuarial valuation is made for the State as a whole and is not separately computed for the individual state departments and agencies such as the HGIA.
+Measurement of the actuarial valuation is made for the ERS as a whole and is not separately computed for each participating employer.
 It is the State's policy to recognize the proportionate share of the pension liability, pension expense, deferred inflows related to pensions, and deferred outflows related to pension for only component units and proprietary funds that are reported separately in the State's Comprehensive Annual Financial Report (CAFR).
 Therefore, the share of the pension liability, pension expense, deferred inflows related to pensions, and deferred outflows related to pension for the HGIA are not included in the financial statements.
 The State's CAFR includes the note disclosures and required supplementary information on the State's pension plans.